vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/psychiatry/psychiatry-agitation-management.md

 - Antiepileptic agents

     - May be effective in reduction of impulsive aggression

     - Most commonly used: Depakote

         - Levetiracetam could worsen aggression/agitation

 - Beta Blockers and Alpha Agonists

-    - Noradrenergic over-activity implicated in aggression expression
+    - Noradrenergic over-activity implicated in aggression expression (think adrenaline spike + confusion)

     - Commonly Used: Propranolol, Clonidine, Guanfacine